 Shiitake mushrooms are perhaps the most well-known variety in this list.
 (Maybe because the name reminds people of that four-letter word.)
 These mushrooms have potent antioxidant properties, making it a fierce contender in fighting free radicals.

-According to a study from PMC, poria mushrooms offer tremendous health benefits like:
+According to a study, poria mushrooms can:

 How to give these health-promoting mushrooms to your pet